camspiers/silverstripe-twig/README.md

 If you are not familiar with Twig, check out the [docs](http://twig.sensiolabs.org/).

-###What to call and where to put your templates
+###What to name and where to put your templates

 Create a folder called `twig` in your current theme.
 This is where twig will look for your templates.
-By default Twig expects your templates to be named with the `.twig` extension, but can be easily configured to look for others.
+By default Twig expects your templates to be named with the `.twig` extension, but can be easily configured to look for others (see `twig.extensions`).

 The way SilverStripe twig decides which template to use is the same way SilverStripe selects `.ss` templates.